Overview

 Radiation Safety SOPs

-Required of only those persons whom EHS has approved for access to certain specialized areas and who have completed a federal security authorization.
 Do not take this training unless you have been specifically advised to do so by EHS.

 This module requires approximately 20 minutes to complete.